open-feature/openfeature.dev/CONTRIBUTING.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### Update content

+#### SDK Docs

+The SDK docs can be updated by running `yarn update:sdk-docs`.
+This will fetch the READMEs from all the configured SDK repos and automatically run transformations on the content.

 ### Deployment